reportportal/kubernetes/reportportal/README.md

 - `ElasticSearch`
 - `PostgreSQL` (Amazon PostgreSQL RDS)

-Before you deploy ReportPortal you should have installed all requirements & deploy your Amazon PostgreSQL RDS All variables are presented in the value.yaml file
+Before you deploy ReportPortal you should have installed all requirements & deploy your Amazon PostgreSQL RDS.
+All variables are presented in the value.yaml file

 ### Installation notes